 - 9.1.1.
 If any member of staff suspects they may find an indecent image of a child (sometimes known as nude or semi-nude images or youth-produced sexual imagery) on an electronic device, they must never intentionally view the image, and must never copy, print, share, store or save such images. - 9.1.2.
 When an incident might involve an indecent image of a child and/or video, the member of staff should confiscate the device, avoid looking at the device and refer the incident to the DSL (or deputy) immediately. - 9.1.3.
-Any device which is confiscated will be returned to the child or parent after consultation with the Principal and / or police either: - Once any offending evidence has been gathered by the police OR - After 3pm on the same day that the device was confiscated will be retained until such time as an investigation has taken place.
+Any device which is confiscated will be returned to the child or parent with guidance from the academy's Police Liaison Officer will be retained until such time as an investigation has taken place.